-- The applicant must be a practicing health sciences librarian with at least five years of professional experience.
+- be a practicing health sciences librarian with at least one year of professional experience.

-- The application should show how the proposed project would contribute conceptually and practically to the applicant's competence and the well being of the library community.
+- The application should show how the proposed project will contribute conceptually and practically to the applicant's competence and library or information management-related practices.

-- The applicant’s proposal should contain title, goals, objectives, methodology, significance, and budget of project and proposed means of disseminating the results.
+- The applicant’s proposal should contain the title, goals, objectives, methodology, significance, and budget of the project and proposed means of disseminating the results.

-- The following criteria will be used to evaluate the applicant: education and training, experience, and previous productivity.
+- The following criteria will be used to evaluate the applicant’s potential to conduct the proposed study:

 - Depending on the qualifications of the candidates, the jury may recommend that the award not be presented in a given year.